 Material Advantage Student Members — The Material Advantage Partners will be informed of AIST’s policy to effect a holistic change.
 If the other Material Advantage partners continue to allow student members from OFAC countries, AIST will remove those members from the AIST database each week during list upload.

-AIST will investigate prior to allowing business transactions with the following “Limited/Targeted” Countries.
+AIST will investigate business transactions with the following “Limited/Targeted” Countries.

 Central African Republic